dynatrace-oss/terraform-provider-dynatrace/docs/resources/endpoint_detection_rules.md

 Required:

 - `if_condition_matches` (String) If condition matches.
-Possible Values: `DETECT_REQUEST_ON_ENDPOINT`, `SUPPRESS_REQUEST`
+Possible values: `DETECT_REQUEST_ON_ENDPOINT`, `SUPPRESS_REQUEST`
 - `rule_name` (String) Rule name

 Optional:

 - `condition` (String) Limits the scope of the endpoint detection rule using [DQL matcher](https://dt-url.net/l603wby) conditions on span and resource attributes..
 A rule is applied only if the condition matches, otherwise the ruleset evaluation continues.

   If empty, the condition will always match.
-- `description` (String) no documentation available
+- `description` (String) No documentation available
 - `endpoint_name_template` (String) Specify attribute placeholders in curly braces, e.g. {http.route} or {rpc.method}..
 Attribute value placeholders should be specified in curly braces, e.g. {http.route}, {rpc.method}.
 All attributes used in the placeholder are required for the rule to apply.
 If any of them is missing, the rule will not be applied and ruleset evaluation continues.

   If the resolved endpoint name on a given span is empty, the request will be ignored.